 Career services offices at Northwestern facilitate student and employer interactions through Campus Recruiting.
-Campus Recruiting may include virtual or in-person interviews, information sessions, career fairs and other events.
+Campus Recruiting may include virtual or in-person interviews, information sessions, career fairs, and other events.
 Campus Recruiting provides the opportunity to have interactions with recruiters/alumni where you can introduce yourself, gather information, and make a good impression.

-Information Sessions/Company Days: Employers send representatives to campus to present what the company does, internship/job opportunities and their recruiting process.
-This is an opportunity to learn employer-specific information.
-Be prepared to introduce yourself, ask questions, and get a business card.
-Caree r Fairs: ser, develop your strategy for atte internship/job search; not the only mmendations for Preparing for Meet with a career adviser early Campus Recruitment Learn how to use the online care er management system for Engineering Career Development McCormick Connect your school's career services offi • EPICS Handshake opportunities for events, in additi , Medill Career Services Handshake , , , , NCA Handshake Practice talking about yourself, and your goals, relevant skills, and achievements in a confident, self-promoting manner. -promoting manner. □ Reco Research relevant industries and employers.
+Inform nation Sessions/Company Days: opportunities and their recruitir es to campus to present what the c ng process.
+This is an opportunity to roduce yourself, ask questions, and o learn employer-specific Caree r Fairs: • • viser, develop your strategy for atte e internship/job search; not the only mmendations for Preparing for Meet with a career adviser early Campus Recruitment s and to learn about the timeline fo 3, Learn how to use the online career management system for Engineering Career Development McCormick Connect your school's career services off school's career services office.
+Each system has unique ortunities for events, in addition to job postings.
+FRICO Handshake opportunities for events, in additi EPICS Handshake Medill Career Services Handshake Handshake Practice talking about yourself, a nd your goals, relevant skills, ar nd achievements in a confident, sel □ Reco Research relevant industries and employers.
 This will allow you to effectively ask and respond to questions.
-Understand how recruiting practices differ for undergraduate and graduate students ecommendations for Preparing for Campus Interviewing Practice responding to potential interview questions, including making eye contact and speaking with enthusiasm. ☐ Research and prepare questions to ask the employer.
-Plan what you will wear while feeling free to maintain your ethnic/religious identity. ' Cats Closet is a free resource if you are in need of interview attire.
-Adhere to interviewing policies for or the designated career office.
-Be e on time and professional through nout the interview process.
+Understand how recruiting practices differ for undergraduate and graduate students Recommendations for Preparing for Campus Interviewing Practice responding to potential interview questions, including making eye contact and speaking with enthusiasm. ☐ Research and prepare questions to ask the employer. ☐ Plan what you will wear while feeling free to maintain your ethnic/religious identity.
+'Cats Closet is a free resource if y need of interview attire. free resource if you are in ☐ Adhere to interviewing policies for the designated career office.
+Be on time and professional throughout the interview process. hout the interview process.